Frank Tarr: Rugby career

+Tarr made his senior club debut for Leicester Tigers on 13 January 1906 whilst still at school, playing centre against Gloucester in a 20–0 defeat at Kingsholm, he scored his first try for Leicester the next week in an 11–9 home win against Devonport Albion.

 In his first season at Oxford, Tarr played for the 'A' team, which also included another future England player Anthony Henniker-Gotley.
 He was later selected for the senior team and gained three Blues from 1907 to 1909.
 He won his first Blue in the 1907 Varsity Match on 10 December, alongside Henry Vassall.
 Cambridge, with some notable international players on the team, were the clear favourites on the day.
 After they won the toss and elected to kick off with the wind behind them, the majority of the first 40 minutes was played in Oxford's half, much of it in their 25.
 Yet Cambridge failed to break through Oxford's defence, chiefly that of the centres Vassall and Tarr.
 Just before half time, with a scrum deep in Oxford's half, Rupert Williamson fed George Cunningham.
 The ball came to Tarr, who drew his opposite man, K. G. Macleod, and timed his pass to Vassall so that he, in turn, drew the Cambridge left wing near the half-way line and put H. Martin to run in a try from there.
 Oxford went on to win 16–0.

 With Oxford having won the Varsity Match in 1906 and again in 1907, Harold Hodges, the Oxford captain, was inclined to keep the winning three-quarter line for 1908, including the centre combination of Vassall and Tarr.
 One of that year's freshers was Tennant Sloan, a capped Scottish centre, who chose to try out for full back, realising that he was unlikely to be picked ahead of either of the incumbent centres.
 Vassall and Tarr had excellent ball handling skills, were quick around the field and fine decision makers; Tarr was also a formidable tackler.
 Ronnie Poulton played several games for Oxford ahead of the Varsity Match but it was clear that Hodges preferred the Vassall-Tarr pairing and Poulton only played when Vassall was injured, as he did in the 20–0 defeat of Richmond RFC.
 On 12 December, the 1908 Varsity Match resulted in a hard-fought 5–5 draw, the Cambridge pack having improved considerably since the previous year.
 As it turned out, Vassall's persistent ankle injury rendered him useless just five minutes into the game.
 The Times noted Tarr's performance saying: "FN Tarr, at left centre three-quarter, gave a magnificent display of defensive play."